neelsoumya/life_objective_viewpoint/README.md

 An objective and complex systems viewpoint of life.

-Summary
+Quick Summary

-    * think of life as computation
+     think of life as computation

-    * on any kind of substrate
+     on any kind of substrate

-    * life is a continuum
+     life is a continuum